Relaxation Control of Open Quantum Systems

 which we outline in detail below.

-\textit{Step 1:~Orthogonal projection.---} First, we identify the undesired Lindblad modes $\ell_a{\in}\mathcal A$ and project the initial state $\rho_0$ outside of the associated subspace.
-To this end, we expand the initial state $\rho_0$ into the Lindblad eigenbasis \footnote{ Here, two important observations are in order.
-First, for the application of our recipe, the full diagonalization of the Liouvillian is \emph{not} required; it is sufficient to identify the (slow or fast) eigenmodes to be suppressed.
-Second, our discussion can be generalized to non-diagonalizable Liouvillians, which can be brought into Jordan canonical form; however, the recipe we present will not apply to Liouvillian modes in non-diagonalizable blocks. },
+\textit{Step 1:~Orthogonal projection---} First, we identify the undesired Lindblad modes $\ell_a{\in}\mathcal A$ and project the initial state $\rho_0$ outside of the associated subspace.
+To this end, we expand the initial state $\rho_0$ into the Lindblad eigenbasis \footnote{ The full diagonalization of the Liouvillian is \emph{not} required; it is sufficient to identify the (slow or fast) eigenmodes to be suppressed.
+Our discussion can be generalized to non-diagonalizable Liouvillians, mappable into Jordan canonical form; however, the recipe we present will not apply to Liouvillian modes in non-diagonalizable blocks. },

 Then, we construct the operator $\tilde\rho_\perp$